-Picklesburgh takes place on the Roberto Clemente (6th Street) Bridge and riverside lanes of Ft.
-Duquesne Boulevard between Stanwix Street and 7th Street in Downtown Pittsburgh, Pennsylvania.
+Picklesburgh takes place in historic and beautiful Downtown Pittsburgh, Pennsylvania.
 Learn more about our neighborhood at DowntownPittsburgh.com.

 Bus, Bike, & Light Rail